 Carndonagh to get 58 bedroom care home and 10 bedroom respite care facility

-Carndonagh is too receive a boost with the announcement of a new 68 bedroom care home for the north Inishowen town.
+Carndonagh is to receive a boost with the announcement of a new 68 bedroom care home for the north Inishowen town.

 Glashedy Investments Ltd has announced plans for the redevelopment of the Churchtown Lodge site between the Buncrana road and the Circular road, Carndonagh.